Manage Distributed Version Control with Mercurial

 apt install mercurial

 NoteAll Mercurial commands in the shell environment begin with

 hgin reference to the abbreviation for the element Mercury.

 Like other distributed version control systems, Mercurial allows users to maintain a history of files independent of a centralized remote server.
 Most operations with Mercurial can be completed and tested locally and do not require any server configuration.

 Make a new directory called

 myproject and create a Mercurial repository in that directory:

 Adding Files and Creating Commits

-hello world, and add this to the repository:
+hello world file and add it to the repository:

 echo "hello world" > world hg add